-In June 2022, the FASB issued updated guidance on the fair value measurement of equity securities subject to contractual sale restrictions.
-The guidance is effective for annual and interim periods beginning after December 15, 2023, with early adoption permitted.
-The Company evaluated and concluded that this guidance will not have a material impact on its consolidated financial statements.
+In November 2023, the Financial Accounting Standards Board ("FASB") issued guidance on improvements to reportable segment disclosures.
+The guidance primarily requires enhanced disclosures about significant segment expenses.
+The guidance is effective for annual periods beginning after December 15, 2023, with early adoption permitted.
+The Company is currently assessing the impact that adoption will have on its consolidated financial statements.